-This tutorial contains step-by-step instructions for each of these stages, so continue reading to get started.
+This tutorial contains step-by-step instructions for each of these stages, so continue reading to start creating WordPress subscriber-only content.

-How to create private pages for your email subscribers in WordPress
+How to create WordPress private pages for your email subscribers

-Note: This tutorial presumes you have an existing WordPress site installed.
+Note: This tutorial presumes you have an existing WordPress site set up.

 Step 1: Install Password Protected Categories

-To get started, purchase Password Protected Categories from the Barn2 store: https://barn2.com/wordpress-plugins/password-protected-categories
+To get started, get Password Protected Categories from the Barn2 store: https://barn2.com/wordpress-plugins/password-protected-categories

 Then follow these steps: